Click 日本語 for Japanese

 APs must be able to resolve FQDN for cloud servers (Meraki dashboard) using DNS server(s) configured (either via DHCP or manually).
 This means that the DNS traffic from the APs must be allowed through the HTTP proxy server and DNS responses must be allowed back to the APs.

 HTTP CONNECT proxy is only supported for Meraki dashboard connectivity over IPv4.
 Dashboard connectivity over IPv6 and connection to HTTP server over IPv6 are not supported in MR.X firmware.

 No authentication methods or hostname (FQDN) configurations are currently supported for HTTP CONNECT proxy configuration.

-Monitoring the AP’s proxy status is only available from the Local status page.
-There is no monitoring available from the Meraki dashboard.
+Confirmation the of AP’s proxy configuration is only available from the Local status page.
+There is no monitoring of this configuration available from the Meraki dashboard.